arbyteconsulting/rialto/README.md

 The name has a couple of connections.

-**Rialto is a village in Dublin, Ireland**, beside where the author lives.
+**Rialto is a village in Dublin, Ireland**, where the author lives.

 It is also the name of the famous **Rialto Bridge in Venice**, which connects the two sides of the Grand Canal.